abhigyanraushan/Calulator/README.md

 # Calculator

-**Calculator Personal Diary** is a simple yet effective application that combines the functionalities of a basic calculator with a personal diary.
+**Calculator ** is a simple yet effective application that combines the functionalities of a basic calculator with a personal diary.
 It is designed for users who need to perform quick calculations and maintain personal notes in one integrated platform.

 ---